bhavnavarshney/Online-Law-System/README.md

 # Online-Law-System

-The project online law system is a portal that contains all the laws of IPC so that people can search for the law for respective crime
+Online Law System is a portal that contains all the laws of IPC so that people can search laws for respective crimes.
-There is also search option available where user can find or search according to his requirement by entering his query.
+There is a search option available where user can find or search according to his/her requirement by entering query.
-Feedback of the complain will be provided in the form of email
+Feedback of the complain will be provided in the form of email.

 ### Major Functionalities: